Alignak-monitoring/alignak/doc/source/15_development/pluginapi.rst

 Plugin Overview
 ================

-Scripts and executables must do two things (at a minimum) in order to function as Shinken plugins:
+Scripts and executables must do two things (at a minimum) in order to function as Alignak plugins:

   * Exit with one of several possible return values
   * Return at least one line of text output to "STDOUT"

-The inner workings of your plugin are unimportant to Shinken, interface between them is important.
+The inner workings of your plugin are unimportant to Alignak, interface between them is important.
 Your plugin could check the status of a TCP port, run a database query, check disk free space, or do whatever else it needs to check something.
 The details will depend on what needs to be checked - that's up to you.

-If you are interested in having a plugin that is performant to use with Shinken, consider making it a Python or python + C type plugin that is daemonized by the Shinken poller or receiver daemons.
+If you are interested in having a plugin that is performant to use with Alignak, consider making it a Python or python + C type plugin that is daemonized by the Alignak poller or receiver daemons.
 You can look at the existing poller daemons for how to create a module, it is very simple.

 Return Code
 ============

-Shinken determines the status of a host or service by evaluating the return code from plugins.
+Alignak determines the status of a host or service by evaluating the return code from plugins.
 The following tables shows a list of valid return codes, along with their corresponding service or host states.

 ================== ============= =======================